 Completing the cottage is a shower room with a rain shower.

-Outside are terraced natural gardens, with shrubs and trees, including a patio area with a picnic bench and barbecue area overlooking the tumbling waters of Afon Du Bach, quite impressive after a heavy rainfall.
+Includes a patio area with a picnic bench and barbecue area overlooking the tumbling waters of Afon Du Bach, quite impressive after a heavy rainfall.

 Steep stone steps lead up to a sun deck, which is a wonderful peaceful place to reflect and enjoy a glass of wine, relaxing to the sound of the river, and enjoying a sunny aspect which rounds off a day walking on the mountains perfectly.